WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 * Computation for adding votes
 * State objects
 * State change management
-* A list of keys that are valid for partitioning our state objects
+* The keys to partition the state objects
 * A partitioning function

 ### State Computation